An Overview of Joint Supplements

 - Analgesic use had dropped considerably after 30 days use of NEM®

-Superior Joints is specifically formulated for arthritis and contains NEM® together with hyaluronic acid, turmeric, ginger and tart cherries to support joint health.
+Although there are some supplements for joints containing NEM, in my opinion, Superior Joints is by far one of the best formulated joint supplements.
+Superior Joints is specifically formulated for arthritic & joint pain and contains NEM® together with hyaluronic acid, turmeric, ginger and tart cherries to support joint health.

+There are hundreds of glucosamine joint supplements on the market which can be confusing.
 Glucosamine is normally produced naturally within the body and is essential for maintaining healthy cartilage, the tissues between bones which helps to keep the joints flexible.
-As we age, our bodies fail to manufacture sufficient glucosamine and so glucosamine supplements are used to help maintain joint mobility.
+As we age, our bodies fail to manufacture sufficient glucosamine for joints and so glucosamine supplements such as glucosamine sulphate are used to help maintain joint mobility.
 Glucosamine is thought to help the cartilage retain water and to prevent its breakdown.

-Taking fish oils for joint pain is both safe and effective.
-Fish oil joint supplements contains two omega 3 fatty acids, EPA and DHA.
+One of the most popular category of joint supplements are fish oil supplements.
+Available as fish oil capsules and liquid, taking fish oil for joint pain is both safe and effective.
+Fish oil supplements contains two omega 3 fatty acids, EPA and DHA.
 These two important fatty acids, which have been the subject of extensive studies, are converted by the body into compounds that exert a powerful anti-inflammatory effect.
 Research suggests that one requires levels of 2000–3000 mg of fish oils to counter impaired joint movement.

-Numerous studies indicate that people with both osteoarthritis and rheumatoid arthritis taking fish oil supplements exhibit fewer tender joints and are less prone to morning stiffness that are both the hallmarks of this disease.
+Numerous studies indicate that people with both osteoarthritis and rheumatoid arthritis taking fish oils for joints exhibit fewer tender joints and are less prone to morning stiffness that are both the hallmarks of this disease.

 Our intake of omega 3’s has been on a decline over the past two decades which is why the Government recommendations are that we eat some oily fish such as mackerel at least once or twice a week as a minimum.
 Aside from being beneficial for joint health, omega 3’s are important for countless other processes within the body and deficiency of these vital compounds can only be detrimental to our health.
 Krill Oil provides the cleanest source of omega 3’s but if you do intend to take fish oils then please consider Wild Alaskan Full Spectrum Omega Softgels by Solgar Vitamins which provides these omega 3’s from Sockeye Salmon prized for its meat and oil content.

 Bromelain is an enzyme derived from the stems of the pineapple plant.
-Bromelain is well documented for its ability to break down protein-rich and fat-rich meals.
-Bromelain however also exhibits powerful anti-inflammatory properties when taken on an empty stomach and is generally regarded as safe unless you have a peptic ulcer.
+Bromelain's benefits are well documented which include its ability to break down protein-rich and fat-rich meals.
+Bromelain tablets and supplements however also exhibits powerful anti-inflammatory properties when taken on an empty stomach and is generally regarded as safe unless you have a peptic ulcer.

-Bromelain is thought to work by inhibiting the formation of inflammatory chemicals in the body that cause pain and additionally it is known for its ability to heal soft tissue injuries.
+Bromelain is often included in joint supplements as it is thought to work by inhibiting the formation of inflammatory chemicals in the body that cause pain and additionally it is known for its ability to heal soft tissue injuries.
 For bromelain to be effective, the ideal strength is 2000 GDU’s, and a supplement that provides 2000 GDU’s per capsule is Bromelain by Viridian Nutrition.

-Turmeric has a long traditional history of use in the treatment of arthritis and other joint diseases.
+Turmeric's joints benefits arise from this spice having a long traditional history of use.
 The active ingredient in turmeric is curcumin which is found in the root of the plant and this is the compound responsible for turmeric’s colour.

 Curcumin is a powerful antioxidant which may help protect the joints but it also displays potent anti-inflammatory properties notably acting as a COX-2 inhibitor which is akin to how certain drugs such as ibuprofen work.
-Curcumin is also thought to inhibit the production of prostaglandins which are chemicals that cause pain and swelling within the body.
+Curcumin's benefits are also thought to be due to its ability to inhibit the production of prostaglandins which are chemicals that cause pain and swelling within the body.

-The biggest problem with turmeric supplements is that they are ill-absorbed by the body with as little as 5% of curcumin in turmeric being absorbed on average.
+The biggest problem with turmeric supplements for joint pain is that they are ill-absorbed by the body with as little as 5% of curcumin in turmeric being absorbed on average.
 Once absorbed curcumin, being water soluble, is readily excreted out of our bodies.
-It is worth looking at Curcumin Elite™ by Life Extension as this supplement not only delivers curcumin, but also the lesser spoken about curcuminoids, which are active compounds in turmeric that help to reduce inflammation and are thought to help protect the neurons in our brain.
+It is worth looking at Turmeric Curcumin C3 Complex as this supplement not only delivers curcumin, but also the lesser spoken about curcuminoids, which are active compounds in turmeric that help to reduce inflammation and are thought to help protect the neurons in our brain.
 Please check with your GP or health advisor if you are taking blood thinning medications or have gall stones before taking curcumin supplements.

 Several studies indicated that patients taking tart cherries in supplement form experienced a significant improvement in joint mobility and pain.
 Other studies involving the use of tart cherry juice showed a reduction in C-reactive protein which is a marker of inflammation within the body.